polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/architecture.md

 In principle, you can modify or replace the default implementation of any component with your own code.
 In practice, it's rare for an application to require changes to any of the underlying blockchain features, but Substrate allows you to make changes so you are free to innovate where you see fit.

-Performing these tasks often requires the client code to query the runtime for information or to provide information to the runtime.
+Performing these tasks often requires the client node services to communicate with the runtime.
 This communication is handled by calling specialized [runtime APIs](/reference/runtime-apis/).

 ## Runtime